rticommunity/rticonnextdds-connector-js/docs/connector.rst

 .. note::

-  Operations on the same ``Connector`` instance or its contained entities are not protected for multi-threaded access.
+  Operations on the same :class:`Connector` instance or its contained entities are not protected for multi-threaded access.
 See :ref:`Threading model` for more information.